AndrewKL/.net-sample/README.md

-﻿## SearchBox.io Sample .NET Application.
+﻿## Searchly Sample .NET Application.

-This example illustrates basic search features of SearchBox.io ([ElasticSearch](http://www.elasticsearch.org) as service).
+This example illustrates basic search features of [Searchly[(http://www.searchly.com)] ([ElasticSearch](http://www.elasticsearch.org) as service).

 Each CRUD operation on documents is reflected to search index in real time.

-To test SearchBox.io's search features navigate to Manage Documents, create a new document and search it.
+To test Searchly's search features navigate to Manage Documents, create a new document and search it.

 You can click "Reindex All" at Manage Documents view to index all documents in database.
 It will delete old index if exists, create a new index and it will index all documents at database with Bulk API in one request.